About the Dog Project

 Members showing at the Boulder County Fair or Colorado State Fair are only eligible to show the dogs they have ID completely (including required pictures/records) on 4HOnline by the deadline.

-Use the guide above to help determine which level of training in which you should compete and train in obedience, showmanship or rally.
+- Boulder County Training Placement Guide Use this guide to determine which level of training in which you should compete and train in obedience, showmanship or rally.

 - Beginner Novice A & C1 Level Exercises